-The AASB 1058 clarifies and simplifies the income recognition requirements that apply to not-for-profit (NFP) entities, in conjunction with AASB 15 Revenue from Contracts with Customers is recognised using a five step approach to depict the transfer of promised goods or services to customers.
+The AASB 1058 clarifies and simplifies the income recognition requirements that apply to not-for-profit (NFP) entities, in conjunction with AASB 15 Revenue from Contracts with Customers.
+Revenue from contracts with customers is recognised using a five step approach to depict the transfer of promised goods or services to customers.
 It is measured at the transaction price specified in the contract.
 Revenue also excludes any taxes collected on behalf of third parties.